JamesCalhoon/GIT-Branching-and-Meging-Assignment/README.md

 This branch will cover the weather data for New York City

-The temperature is currently, 86 degrees.
+The temperature is currently: 86 degrees.

+The sky outside is currently: Sunny.